The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This is a delicious and easy beef chili recipe.
 It freezes well, so it’s a good freezer meal option.
 It costs $11.46 to make and $1.91 per serving.

-If you are looking for a one-stop meal everyone will enjoy you have come to the right place!
-This beef chili recipe is a crowd pleaser and we have the stats to prove it!
+If you are looking for a one-stop meal, everyone will enjoy it; you have come to the right place!
+This beef chili recipe is a crowd-pleaser, and we have the stats to prove it!
 Dare I brag for just a minute to let you know that this recipe won 1st place at an annual company Chili Cookoff!

-If that isn’t knocking your socks off than this surely will.
-We tested this recipe on 3 husbands and 10 kids and guess what?
-3 out 3 husbands AND 10 out of 10 kids LOVED it.
+If that isn’t knocking your socks off, then this surely will.
+We tested this recipe on 3 husbands and 10 kids, and guess what?
+3 out of 3 husbands AND 10 out of 10 kids LOVED it.
 They practically licked their bowls clean.
 Have we sold you yet?

 This ground beef chili recipe is no joke!
 It’s a hearty meal that can be served year-round.
-While we love it most during those colder months and rainy/snowy nights we do make it throughout the entire year.
+While we love it most during those colder months and rainy/snowy nights, we make it throughout the year.
 The BEST part of this beef chili recipe is that it is AMAZING as leftovers the next day.
-The flavors have time to really come together and you will find yourself licking the bowl too!
+The flavors have time to really come together, and you will find yourself licking the bowl too!

 Some of our kids have even been known to hug us by their own choice when hearing that we were making chili with ground beef for dinner.
 That’s reason enough right there to make this.
 Unsolicited hugs from teenage boys?!
 We’ll make this any time for that response!

 EASY BEEF CHILI RECIPE QUESTIONS ANSWERED: